Eau de Jardin

 Artwork text

-“Eau de Jardin” is an interactive installation that takes us into the world of imaginary water gardens.
-It consists of a curved projection screen on which a virtual water garden grows before our eyes in real time.
-Potted plants hanging from the ceiling, including peace lilies, ferns and ivy, register every approach and touch by visitors via sensors attached to their roots.
-With the help of algorithms, the electromagnetic signals are translated via an interface on the large-format projection screen into spontaneously growing vegetation that resembles the real plants.
-Fictitious drops of water make the background vibrate slightly like a water surface.
-Interactions between humans and nature are playfully illustrated with a serious message that is intended to make us think about our relationship, our behavior and the resulting interactions with real ecosystems.
+"Eau de Jardin" (Garden Water) is an interactive installation that transports us into the world of imaginary water gardens.
+It consists of a curved projection screen, upon which a virtual water garden grows before our very eyes in real time.
+Potted plants suspended from the ceiling, including peace lilies, ferns, and ivy, register the observers’ every touch and approach through sensors attached to their roots.
+With the aid of algorithms, the electromagnetic signals are translated via an interface onto the large-format projection screen into spontaneously growing vegetation that looks just like real plants.
+Fictional water droplets make the background vibrate slightly, like the surface of water.
+The interdependencies between humans and nature are illustrated in a playful way, accompanied by a serious message that encourages us to consider our relationship, our behavior, and the resulting interactions with real ecosystems.
 (Doris Leutgeb)